Behavior Therapy Vs. Psychoanalysis: What’s The Difference?

 Behavior therapy can be traced to the research of Russian psychologist Ivan Pavlov, which was published in the 1920s and 1930s.
 Pavlov’s work focused on classical conditioning, which means learning through association.
 In classical conditioning, two stimuli (i.e., objects or events that produce a reaction) are linked together to produce a new response.
 In a famous experiment, Pavlov classically conditioned dogs to salivate when he rang a bell because the dogs learned to associate the presence of food with the sound of the bell.

 Behavior therapy is also associated with the work of US psychologist B.F.
-Skinner, who studied operant conditioning in the 1930s.
+Skinner who studied operant conditioning in the 1930s.
 Operant conditioning means learning behavior through rewards and punishments.
-While working with patients in a psychiatric hospital, Skinner found that behaviors could be “shaped” (gradually changed) when positive behaviors were followed by desirable consequences and negative behaviors were followed by undesired consequences.
+While working with patients in a psychiatric hospital, Skinner found that behaviors could be “shaped” (i.e., gradually changed) when positive behaviors were followed by desirable consequences and negative behaviors were followed by undesired consequences.

 Behavior therapy was later established as a treatment method when the work of psychologists such as Aaron Beck and Albert Ellis resulted in cognitive behavioral therapy (CBT).
 CBT is based on the theory that people’s thoughts determine both their emotions and their behaviors.
 Therefore, when therapists help people change their thoughts, they can help them change their lives.

 Significance Of Behavior Therapy

 Behavior therapy is based on the belief that we are influenced by and learn from our environment.
 Hence, behavioral therapists help clients change unhealthy behaviors by focusing on observable actions, rather than on what is happening in the mind.
-Behavior therapy also focuses on concrete changes in the present rather than on insight into the past.
+Essentially, behavior therapy focuses on making concrete changes in the present rather than on garnering insight into the past.

 Components Of Behavioral Therapy Techniques